Making the transition from hospital to home as simple and stress-free as possible

 Our Family Birth Center is a “milk depot” (a drop-off location

-care units (NICU) across the nation.
-MMB safely screens, collects, processes
+neonatal intensive care units (NICU) across the nation.
+MMB safely screens,

-and dispenses donated human milk as a community service, providing human
+collects, processes and dispenses donated human milk as a community service,

-milk to babies whose own mothers cannot supply the milk to meet their
+providing human milk to babies whose own mothers cannot supply the milk

 For more information or to become a donor call 303-415-7230.